Mission

 Mary Breaux

-Dr. Mary Breaux is an Associate Professor of Practice in the Department of Victim Studies at Sam Houston State University.
+Dr. Mary Breaux is a Professor of Practice in the Department of Victim Studies at Sam Houston State University.
 She teaches undergraduate and graduate courses in victimology.
 Her research has focused on child abuse and neglect, and elder maltreatment.
 Her scholarly work has been published in the Journal of Elder Abuse and Neglect.
 Prior to becoming a faculty member, she worked for the Texas Department of Family and Protective Services for both child and adult protective services.
 While under the child protective services program she served as sexual abuse investigator, protective services institute trainer, and human resources specialist.
 She spent the last ten years of her tenure with the adult protective services program as a community relations specialist educating the community and organizations about adult protectives services and fostering community and agency partnerships.

 Dr. Breaux assisted in pioneering the new Department of Victim Studies for the College of Criminal Justice and Criminology.
 She served on the planning committee for the new Criminal Justice Equity and Inclusion Minor offered in The College of Criminal Justice.
 She is an At-Large Board Member for the Texas Victim's Service Association (TVSA).
 She also serves as member of the Texas Elder Abuse and Mistreatment Institute (TEAM) and the UTHealth Consortium on Aging.

-Graduate Research Assistants
+Graduate Research Assistant

 Cristal N. Hernandez